Fkice/odin-recipes/README.md

 The website will consist of a main index page which will have links to a few recipes.
-I will have demonstrated basic skills in developing web pages with HTML.
+I will have demostrated basic skills in developing web pages with HTML.